meowcraft-dev/adbc_driver_mocks/README.md

 The number of rows can be specified by adding `<rows>:` at the beginning of the query.
 For example, `7:int32,bool` will generate a table with 7 rows of int32 and bool values.

-To indicate a list type, signify the length and element type within angle brackets.
-For instance, to create a list of 5 boolean values: `list<5:bool>`.
-A list without angle brackets will default to `list<1:int8>`.

-Structs operate similarly to lists but without a specified length.
-To define a struct containing an int8 and a boolean value, use the format: `struct<int8,bool>`.

 ## Special use cases